abechoi/Abechoi_Gatsby/src/markdowns/projects/node-rest-api.md

 git: "https://github.com/abechoi/Vanilla_Node_Rest_API"
 ---

+## Edit on 5-26-2021

+&nbsp;&nbsp;&nbsp;&nbsp;I've added express/server.js, to make it easier to compare the differences.
+Biggest takeaway here is that express/server.js acts as a hybrid of server.js and productController.js.

 ## Summary

 &nbsp;&nbsp;&nbsp;&nbsp;Lately, I've been spending so much time leaning frontend, that I felt the need to brush up